ahmeddarafat/flutter-roadmap/readme.md

 ## :rocket: let's start our journey to learn flutter, I will divide the roadmap into different levels

-- If you know any one programming language like C# , Java then you can grasp dart with within two to three days.
+- If you know any one programming language like C#, or Java then you can grasp Dart within two to three days.
-- else you will need to study dart well and need to solve some problems then you will Learn.
+- else you will need to study dart well and solve some problems then you will Learn.

 <br>

 ## :dart: What is Dart?

 - Dart is an object-oriented programming language with C-style syntax.
-- It is open-source and developed by Google and released in 2011.
+- It is open-source developed by Google and released in 2011.
-- The purpose of Dart programming is to create a frontend user interfaces for:
+- The purpose of Dart programming is to create frontend user interfaces for:
   - Mobile (Android & IOS) apps.
   - Web apps.
   - Desktop (Windows & MacOS & Linux) apps.